One Weekend Afternoon + Claude Design + Claude Code = Create a Blog with Your Own Style

 Which tweaks would you like to adjust in real time?

-What toggle functions should the Debug widget at the bottom right have? -
+What toggle features do you want for the debug widget in the bottom right corner? -

-Fill in the rest according to your preferences.
+Fill in the rest according to your own preferences.

 4. Claude Design Cooking…

-It takes about 3–5 minutes for the AI to create a complete Design System (.css) and display the results using react.js and .html.
+It takes about 3–5 minutes for the AI to build a complete Design System (.css) and display the results using React.js/HTML.

-The blog redesign is completed and saved as Blog Redesign.html.
+The blog redesign is completed and saved in Blog Redesign.html.

 Design System

-Fonts: Noto Serif TC (Songti) + Inter + JetBrains Mono
+Fonts: Noto Serif TC (Song typeface) + Inter + JetBrains Mono

-Color scheme: Warm paper off-white + Terracotta main color (oklch warm system)
+Color scheme: Warm paper off-white + Red clay primary color (oklch warm tone)

 Three category axes: Technology / Travel / Sharing, all using real Chinese sample content